 Bill Vlahos built an elaborate betting system for horse racing and it was a multi-million dollar lie.

-Investors thought they were making “spectacular” returns on thoroughbred racing bets in a punting club called The Edge.
+From 2008 until 2013, they thought they were making “spectacular” returns through Vlahos’ punting club The Edge.

-Instead, bets were either not placed or had no resemblance to what Vlahos said he was doing with the money.
+His winning betting formula was a fiction.
+Bets were either not placed or had no resemblance to what Vlahos said he was doing.

-Vlahos last year pleaded guilty in the County Court of Victoria to two counts of obtaining financial advantage by deception worth $17,520,225.
+The 54-year-old eventually cut a plea deal.
+Last year he admitted in the County Court of Victoria to two counts of obtaining financial advantage by deception worth $17,520,225.

-The 54-year-old’s victims have been left financially shattered, some forced to sell their homes and suffering marriage breakdowns.
+His victims have been left financially shattered, with some forced to sell their homes and suffering marriage breakdowns.

 “We have to start again as we have lost our house,” one said in a statement to the court.

 “We worked hard to get where we were and the financial impact financially has shattered us and changed us from the fun-loving couple who have been married for 30 years to sad, miserable and bitter.”